paritytech/nfts-campaign-runner/README.md

 uniqcamp run --dry-run <path to workflow.json>
 ```

-After the minting process is complete a final `.csv` data file will be generated at the same path as input datafile (specified by `instance.data.csvFile`), This final data file will include the gift secret codes as well some more information.
+After the minting process is complete a final `.csv` data file will be generated at the same path as input datafile (specified by `item.data.csvFile`), This final data file will include the gift secret codes as well some more information.

 ### Setting or changing the item metadata